dbrown92700/c8kDeploy/README.md

 **Script Steps:**
 - Uses a CSV list of sites with IP, username, hostname, etc. parameters
-- Assumes that the user has already attached templates to C8Kv's in vManage ahead of time.
+- Assumes that the user has previously attached templates to C8Kv's in vManage
-- Downloads all bootstrap configs from vManage.
+- Downloads all bootstrap configs from vManage
 - Pushes C8Kv's in autonomous mode to ESX with boot parameters from CSV file
-- Identifies bootstrap files by hostname and SCP's config to each router.
+- Identifies bootstrap files by hostname and SCP's config to each router
-- Reboots routers into controller-mode.
+- Reboots routers into controller-mode
-- Checks to make sure it registers to vManage.
+- Checks to make sure it registers to vManage
 - [TBD] Nees a step to check when a certificate is pushed to the Cat8Kv to connect to vSmarts

 **Features and Dependancies:**
-- Requires VMWare ovftool
+- Requires VMWare ovftool to be installed and executable from cli without a path
 - It's set up to run this for as many devices as you want at the same time
 - Multi-threaded OVA push with a setting for number of simultaneous uploads
 - Maps interfaces to VM Networks